 We can help you tell the people who need to know.

-This service means that you can tell us once when registering the death, and then we will tell a number of central and local government departments for you.
+Tell us once means that you can tell a number of central and local government departments about a death.

 This free, optional service will be offered to you at the end of the death registration appointment.
-If you choose to use the service, it should take ten minutes to complete with the registrar (if you are not the next of kin, you can still use the service if you have the permission of the next of kin to act on their behalf).
+If you choose to use the service, the registrar will send you a unique code to take up the service online or by telephone after the registration appointment (if you are not the next of kin, you can still use the service if you have the permission of the next of kin to act on their behalf).

-To make sure the right information is given to the people we contact for you, it would help if you can bring along the following information about the person who has died:
+To make sure the right information is given to the organisations you contact , it would help if you can have ready the following information about the person who has died:

 - their national insurance number